howardchung/opencfb/README.md

 opencfb
 ====

+An open source project for exploring American college football data.

+The UI is a standard Create-React-App and can be edited in-browser using CodeSandbox: https://codesandbox.io/s/github/howardchung/opencfb

+The server is a Golang application located within the `server` directory.

 Quickstart
 ====
 * Install Go: `sudo rm -rf /opt/go && curl https://dl.google.com/go/go1.11.linux-amd64.tar.gz | sudo tar -C /opt -xz`